sibellavia/lemon/README.md

 `lemon` is a general-purpose web server with a clear, human-readable configuration.
 It effortlessly supports both HTTP/1.1 and HTTP/2, automated HTTPS provisioning, and versatile request handling.

+    Note: lemon is under active development, not intended to be production-ready.

 ## Features

 *   **lemonConfig:** lemon uses a clear, human-readable `lemon.toml` file for defining server instances and their behavior.